 The crowning moment of Godzilla comes as Niko Tatopoulos (Matthew Broderick) stands in New York, and Godzilla bursts from within the city sewers.
 It is the first full reveal, as the creature was hidden for the three previous attacks in the film.

-That’s why that first full reveal to Broderick is so dramatic.
-It is -literally- the moment where millions upon millions of dollars are realized in the shock of the audience, their first look at an irradiated monstrosity that is as tall as one of those buildings.
+That first full reveal to Broderick is dramatic.
+It is -literally- the moment where millions upon millions of dollars are realized in the shock of an audience, their first look at an irradiated monstrosity that is as tall as one of those buildings.

 Yet they laughed.
 Everyone laughed.
-The unimaginable amounts of money were not spent promoting this monster, but hiding the sheer idiocy of it.
-Not does this Godzilla fail to capture any of the familiar elements, it is flat out offensive to fans of the original.
-This is the equivalent of releasing a film around Wolverine without his claws, or Freddy Krueger without his glove.
+Unimaginable amounts of money were not spent promoting this monster, but hiding the sheer idiocy of it.
+Not only does this Godzilla fail to capture any of the familiar elements, it is reprehensible to fans of the original.
+This is the equivalent of releasing a film around Wolverine without claws, or Freddy Krueger sans glove.

 Their Godzilla didn’t destroy buildings.
 This fleet-footed lizard dodged them (obviously exciting to someone), where as the original went through them (obviously exciting to everyone).
 Where the original stood up to the military, massacring them with a simple flick of his breath (likewise exciting), this ridiculous “thing” ran away (no comment).

 Even ignoring the 20+ Godzilla films available at the start of this inexplicable production, this is a mess of a movie.
-Sony’s push for an immovable release date (god forbid if Taco Bell promotions were ruined for the sake of art) forced the editors into cutting the film until the last minute, shipping it before full completion, and leaving in a plot hole that a 150+ foot tall lizard could hide in New York.
+Sony’s push for an immovable release date (god forbid if Taco Bell promotions were ruined for the sake of art) forced editors into cutting the film a the last minute, shipping before full completion, and leaving in plot holes that find a 150+ foot tall lizard hiding in New York.
 Oh, that was supposed to be in there?
 That says a lot.

-In all of the Japanese films, the scientists of Japan utilize their intelligence and ingenuity to come up with unique weaponry to wipe out their foe.
+In all of the Japanese films, scientists of Japan utilize intelligence and ingenuity to come up with unique weaponry to wipe out their foe.
 Writers Ted Elliot and Terry Rossio cannot even draft an original concept to finish off the beast, killing the creature with America’s might… in other words eight missiles.
-It is utterly impossible to miss the mark anymore than that.
+It is utterly impossible to miss the mark anymore than that. [xrr rating=0/5 label=Movie]

 Godzilla comes to Blu-ray in an AVC encode.
 The master used here looks dated, and not in the sense that the movie is a little over a decade old (the source is pristine).
 The film as a whole carries a rather processed look, one that makes the grain appear as clumps rather than crisp.
 Faces are flat, lacking any true definition.
 A smidgen of excessive DNR application is a likely culprit since the grain is intact, even if it is not natural.

 Softness permeates the transfer, even in the earlier scenes which actually feature light.
 Once into New York, the black levels recede, leaving the film grim and flat.
 That was the intent, but the image is unable to establish depth once inside the confines of the city.
 Flesh tones are accurate and brighter colors do deliver some excellent pop.
-Some mild edge enhancement is evident around certain buildings, but is quickly eliminated.
+Mild edge enhancement is evident around certain buildings, and is quickly eliminated.
+Noise becomes dominant in many special effects scenes, not necessarily the encode, but rapidly aging source material. [xrr rating=3/5 label=Video]

 A long standing demo disc on DVD, this DTS-HD mix has a lot to live up to, and it mostly delivers.
 Surround tracking is exceptional, notably early in the footprint scene.
 Here helicopters move across the soundfield from the front right to the rear left, and the motion is perfectly captured.
 Ambiance is especially strong in this mix, including the opening boat attack where music on a radio is always present, but in different channels as the camera moves.
 The newsroom is active with phones and papers being tossed around.
 Military bases have vehicles making their rounds, and radio chatter.